Bara Gumbad: Construction and architecture

 Three out of five bays in the mosque have domes whereas the remaining two have vaulted roofs (on mosque and "mehman khana").
 The central bays feature low domes, while the end-bays feature flat roofs.
 There are oriel windows to the north and south.
 Both the oriel windows and the tapering minarets appear to anticipate later architectural styles.

 The Bara Gumbad is square type construction which sits on a plinth.
 The mosque measures 20 m on each side.
 At the rear, the corners and sides of the mosque feature tall tapering semi-circular minars.
 The east, south, and west are decorated, and feature ogee arch openings, which are set into rectangular frames.
 The architecture combines bracket and lintel beams, blending Islamic and Hindu architectures.

 Bara Gumbad is 29 m high, 20 m long and 20 m wide.
 The walls are 12 m tall.
-Like the Shisha Gumbad, the Bara Gumbad is also a single story structure but has an external semblance of spanning in two floors when viewed from outside.
+Like the Shisha Gumbad, the Bara Gumbad is also a single story structure but has an external semblance of spanning two floors when viewed from outside.
 Total floor area of Bara Gumbad (excluding the mosque and the guest house) is 361 m2.

 The dome, the mosque and the "mehman khana" are constructed of red, grey and black stone, including grey quartzite and red sandstone.
 The interior is elaborately ornamented with painted stucco.
 Colored tiles, incised carvings, and painted plaster on the mosque are decorated with foliage, flowers, geometric patterns, and Quranic inscriptions.

 Location

-The Bara Gumbad is located in and is a part of the Lodi Gardens in Delhi, India.
+The Bara Gumbad is located in and is a part of Lodi Gardens in Delhi, India.
 The village where the monument stands was earlier called Khairpur.
-The garden is bounded by Amrita Shergill Marg in the west, northwest and north, Max MuellerMarg on the east and Lodi Road on the south side.
-Safdarjang Tomb is situated on southwest corner of the Lodi Garden.
+The garden is bounded by Amrita Shergill Marg on the west, northwest and north, Max Mueller Marg on the east and Lodi Road on the south side.
+Safdarjang Tomb is situated in the southwest corner of Lodi Gardens.